TeamWicket/Twilio-BCP-CallTree/README.md

 You will need also a Twilio phone number - you can [get one here](https://www.twilio.com/console/phone-numbers/incoming)

 ***All the numbers in the applications must be in [E.164 format](https://en.wikipedia.org/wiki/E.164)***
-### Postgre settings
+### PostgreSQL settings

-By default the application runs off an in memory H2 database, however it is compliant with an external Postgre database to ensure persistance.
+By default the application runs off an in memory H2 database, however it is compliant with an external PostgreSQL database to ensure persistance.
 This can be done by:

-1. Downloading a Postgre Database here: https://www.postgresql.org/
+1. Downloading a PostgreSQL Database here: https://www.postgresql.org/
 2. Modify the application-live.properties in the `calltree-core/src/main/resources/` folder
 3. Set the following parameters:
-     *  `spring.datasource.url`:  set it to the url of your Postgre server e.g. jdbc:postgresql://localhost:5432/postgres
+     *  `spring.datasource.url`:  set it to the url of your PostgreSQL server e.g. jdbc:postgresql://localhost:5432/postgres
-     *  `spring.datasource.username`:  set this to the Postgre user.
+     *  `spring.datasource.username`:  set this to the PostgreSQL user.
 NOTE, the schema will be automatically created in this user's database
      *  `spring.datasource.password`:  the user's password
 4. Start the application with the extra parameter `-Dspring.profiles.active=live` so the full command would be:
    `java -jar calltree-core-0.0.1-SNAPSHOT.jar -Dspring.profiles.active=live`